sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

 ### Create user and schema

-This step creates a user named `USER1`.  `USER1` will be the owner of the tables that will be created in a subsequent steps and will be used to connect to the database.
+This step creates two users and a schema.  `USER1` will be the owner of the tables that will be created in a subsequent steps and will be used to connect to the database.

 On Linux or a Mac, turn off page by page scroll output.
 Also, consult the `-j` `hdbsql` option.
 This enables multiple commands to be pasted at one time and does not require each result to be exited by pressing q.